qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 # Callbacks

 The events can also be catched using callbacks.
-Also, the Qiy Node API provides some additional callbacks for Data Providers, see [Annex C Callbacks].
+Also, the Qiy Node API provides some additional callbacks for servers, see [Annex C Callbacks].

 # API